Hotspots are relatively stationary in the earth, with respect to the moving tectonic plates. But how deep are they really

 I just dipped into this the other day.
 Seems this is as 'hot' as it gets in geology-land, almost as big as the dinosaur killer thing!
+Some of this is outlined in Mantleplumes.
+(Might be considered 'unreadable' by some!)

 I've always loved hotspots.
 They were right there from the beginning of plate tectonic theory, and the great Tuzo Wilson, whom I had the pleasure of meeting personally, made great use of them.